Matan18Cobaia/gostack_typeorm_upload/README.md

 I will show some interesting thins i learn in this challenge:

-1. Use multer lib for nodeJs is a litle simple, I create a file like this:
+1. Use multer lib in nodeJs is a litle simple, I create a file like this:

 ```javascript
 export default {